Chart Color Schemes

 Educational outcomes in Richardson fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 21.3%, significantly lower than the SA4 region average of 46.8%.
-Bachelor degrees are the most common, at 14.0%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.5%).
-Vocational credentials are held by 37.2% of residents aged 15+, with advanced diplomas at 11.7% and certificates at 25.5%.
+Bachelor degrees are the most common at 14.0%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.5%).
+Vocational credentials are prevalent, with 37.2% of residents aged 15+ holding such qualifications, including advanced diplomas (11.7%) and certificates (25.5%).
 Educational participation is high, with 29.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education